FAQS

 If an agency repeals a rule, the agency should delete the row for that rule from the report.

-If an agency adopts a new rule that was not in the NC Administrative Code as of April 1, 2014, no action should be taken by either the agency or OAH to add this rule to the report.
-Please note that 26 NCAC 05 .0202(2) defines "existing rules" as a rule in the NC Administrative Code on April 1, 2014.
+If an agency adopts a new rule that was not in the NC Administrative Code as of January 1, 2024 , no action should be taken by either the agency or OAH to add this rule to the report.
+Only rules in the Code as of January 1, 2024 are subject to review.

 I have received a report.
 Now what?